solidjerryc/MyITBooks/README.md

-# Collection of some pdf books available in the internet.
+# A collection of some pdf books available on the internet.

+In this repository, all the books are the links of the internet resources which are collected by me manually.
+The resources are only for personal study and research.
+Anyone can NOT make profits out of this repository.
+Please create an issue if you have other recommendations or find some links failed.

 BookDownlader.py is a downloader for this repository.
 Modify the BASEPATH to some folder where you want to place the ebooks.
 It will create subfolders automatically.

 ## Programming